JohannaTrost/MoDVE/README.md

 ### Model pipeline walkthrough

 Here, we demonstrate how to use the model pipeline using the example of simulating epiphytes over 20 years at the forest site REGUA using the SSP2-4.5 climate scenario based on CMIP6 data.
+To reproduce all simulations conducted for the publication, please use the configuration files provided in `modve_data_zenodo/cfgs`.

 #### 0. Download input data from Zenodo
 First, download the necessary input data from Zenodo: